Colo-Colo: 1991–1999: International success

 The 1990s was the most successful decade in the club's history gaining both domestic and international titles.
-Eduardo Menichetti was president of the club between 1990–1995 and Croatian Mirko Jozić arrived as coach, leading the team towards its first Bicampeonato for winning two national championship league titles in a row.
+Eduardo Menichetti was president of the club between 1990 and 1995 and Croatian Mirko Jozić arrived as coach, leading the team towards its first Bicampeonato for winning two national championship league titles in a row.
 On 5 June 1991, after beating Olimpia 3–0 at the Monumental with two goals scored by Luis Pérez and one by Leonel Herrera, Colo-Colo became the first Chilean team to win a Copa Libertadores.
-That same season, the "Albos" lost the Intercontinental Cup final 3-0 against Yugoslav giants Red Star Belgrade, in Tokyo.
+That same season, the "Albos" lost the Intercontinental Cup final 3–0 against Yugoslav giants Red Star Belgrade, in Tokyo.
 At local level, the club won the 1991 league season, its third-consecutive title thus achieving its first Tricampeonato.
 The following season, the club won the Recopa Sudamericana, after beating Brazil's Cruzeiro in a penalty shootout, and also obtained the Copa Interamericana, after winning 3–1 against Puebla in Mexico.
 The last title won by Jozić in Colo-Colo was the 1993 league title, thus closing a successful spell in South America.

 After Jozić's departure came a brief drought in national league titles, but the team managed to achieve an unforgettable 3–0 win over arch rivals Universidad de Chile in the 1995 season.
 Colo-Colo lifted the 1994 Copa Chile title and reached the 1994 Copa Libertadores quarterfinals.
 The following season saw the arrival of Paraguayan coach Gustavo Benítez, who obtained the 1996, 1997-C and 1998 league titles.
 The team advanced to the semifinals of the Supercopa Libertadores in 1996, and of the Copa Libertadores in 1997, eliminated on both occasions by Cruzeiro.
 In 1999, Colo-Colo relived its fortunes like in the 1994 season, finishing fourth in the Chilean league and going through three coaches in the same season: Brazilian Nelsinho Baptista, caretaker coach Carlos Durán and then Fernando Morena of Uruguay, who remained until 2001.